 The ship shuddered thereafter.
 Attacks on the outer haul.
 A sudden jerk threw Obi-Wan against his harness, then another, followed by an odd lurching motion, like dragging a chair across wet sand.
 Metal scraped against metal, a decompression field hissed as it stabilized, and then Obi-Wan threw off his harness and headed to the gangplank.

 “X-4, stay here.”
-He heard Anakin say, the droid beeping in response.
+He heard Anakin say.
+The droid beeped in response.

 Obi-Wan hit the button to release the gangplank, and then descended, more sure of anything than he’d ever been in his life.
 Anakin’s foot falls were close behind.
 They finally cleared the cruiser, only to enter a larger ship.
 A frigate.
 Where they faced off against a phalanx of blasters and ion pistols.
 The people holding the weapons, from silver-skinned Jaqians to a bulbous-headed Brmunese and a few light- and and tan- and dark-skinned humans, were all dressed in clothing more than likely stolen from easy prey and slapped together with the word “haphazard” in mind.
 The only person not aiming a weapon at them was a tall woman with tanned skin and a buzzed scalp, whose dark eyes, surrounded by heavy epicanthic folds, glinted like daggers.